Secure SCADA for OT Networks:

 When a setpoint changes at 2 AM, you need to know who changed it, from where, and what the previous value was.
 A security-grade audit log records every login, failed login, configuration change, setpoint write, and alarm acknowledgment against a named user, with timestamps that cannot be edited after the fact.
 This is what turns a security incident from a mystery into a timeline - and it is what regulators and insurers ask for first.

 The next step up is SIEM integration: streaming those security events into the same Splunk, Sentinel, or QRadar console your IT security team already watches, so OT stops being a blind spot in enterprise monitoring.
 Merobix logs every user action platform-wide, and the Enterprise plan adds SIEM export alongside its zero-trust integrations and hot standby redundancy.
-Alarm delivery itself is part of the security story too — Merobix pushes SMS and email alerts in under 30 seconds, so an intrusion-related process anomaly reaches a human before it becomes an incident.
+Alarm delivery itself is part of the security story too - Merobix pushes SMS and email alerts typically within a minute, so an intrusion-related process anomaly reaches a human before it becomes an incident.

 Air-Gapped and On-Premise Deployment